Sunday, July 12th:

 After walking a bit, I found the perfect spot to sit and enjoy the warm sun and beautiful views of Isola Bella.
 I hung out there for a while until my stomach started to grumble.

 I wasn't sure just where to have lunch.
 I checked out a few places and finally decided on La Malghera because it was a smaller restaurant and it was not as crowded as many of the other restaurants on the island.
 I was initially seated at a table in a middle area but noticed right away that a couple sitting by the wall was getting up to leave.
 I asked my waitress, who kept speaking to me in French for some reason, if I could switch tables.
 I ended up sitting right where the white arrow is pointing in the photo below.
-And if you are wondering, I drew that arrow to show where I sat.
-It was not part of the restaurant design :)
+I drew that arrow to show where I sat, it was not part of the restaurant design :)

 I had no idea what my waitress was saying as she continued to speak to me in French.
 I asked her if she could speak to me in either Italian or English.
 She did switch to Italian but had a very strong accent.
 Fortunately I could read the menu and ordered a seafood pasta dish.

 My food looks better than it was.
-It was ok but nothing to really rave about.
 The views however of Isola Bella and the quiet peaceful setting were wonderful!

 The view from my table.